-In Abtrac you can create a detailed progress claim invoice automatically from your project task and timesheet data.
+In Abtrac you can create a detailed progress claim invoice automatically from your job task and timesheet data.

 Automatic Progress Claim invoices can be generated by amounts to look like the examples below.